Difficulty: Easy, Asked-in: Amazon, Adobe, Hike

 return -1

-We are running nested loops and calculating leftSum and rightSum for every index i.
-Inside outer loop, summation is a critical operation that will define our time complexity.
+Inside the outer loop, summation is a critical operation that will define our time complexity.

-Now critical questions are: Can we improve time complexity further?
-Can we do some pre-processing to avoid repeated calculations of leftSum and rightSum at each iteration of outer loop?
-Think!
+Now the critical questions are: Can we improve the time complexity further?
+Can we do some pre-processing to avoid repeated calculations of leftSum and rightSum at each iteration of the outer loop?
+Let's think!

-Suppose we store the prefix sum of input array in an extra memory prefix[n], which keeps track of sum of all elements up to any index i at prefix[i].
-Now using this prefix array, at each iteration of outer loop, we can easily calculate leftSum and rightSum in O(1).
+Suppose we store the prefix sum of the input array in an extra memory prefix[n], which keeps track of the sum of all elements up to any index i at prefix[i].
+Using this prefix array, at each iteration of the outer loop, we can easily calculate leftSum and rightSum in O(1).
 How?
-Think!
+Let's see!

 for(int i = 0; i < n; i = i + 1)